oob360/Logitech-G203-LEDController-forWindows/README.md

 Note: Each time you want to make a modification to the LED control (one script run), you have to physically unplug and replug the mouse to update the driver.

-For example, to completely turn off the LED.
+For example, to completely turn off the LED:
 1) Run: python mouse.py intro off
 2) Unplug and replug mouse
 3) Run: python mouse.py breathe 666666 60000 0